1 Not Prepared Enough for the Interview

 Get travel medical insurance today and travel with peace of mind.

-US consulate has strict methods of payments.
-Make sure you know the method and the exact amount of the US visa applicable visa filing fee.
-For example, most US consulates don’t accept cash as the payment method and would prefer separate bank drafts for visa application and visa issuance fee.
-Refer to an appropriate source for more detailed information.
+The US consulate has strict methods of payments.
+Make sure you know the accepted payment methods and be prepared with the exact amount of the US visa applicable visa filing fee.
+For example, most US consulates don’t accept cash as a payment method and would prefer money orders or cashier’s checks for visa application and visa issuance fees.
+Refer to your US consulate or embassy for more details on the accepted payment methods.

 5 Providing Unnecessary Extra Information